Inequalities in the Service Sector

 Firms Segregation and Gaps in Work Schedule Quality

-Shift researchers found that workers of color, especially women of color, had significantly more precarious work schedules – things like on-call shifts and limited advance notice.
-While some of these gaps were explained by occupation and education, we discovered that the segregation of workers of color into the specific firms with the most precarious scheduling practices explained an important part of the gap [2].
+Shift researchers (2020) found that workers of color, especially women of color, had significantly more precarious work schedules – things like on-call shifts and limited advance notice.
+While some of these gaps were explained by occupation and education, we discovered that the segregation of workers of color into the specific firms with the most precarious scheduling practices explained an important part of the gap.

 Firm Segregation and the Gender Wage Gap

-There is a large gender wage gap in the service sector, about $1.73 per hour (equivalent to 14% of the average hourly wage).
+There is a large gender wage gap in the service sector.
+Women make about $1.73 per hour less than men, which is equivalent to 14% of the average hourly wage.
 Just like with racial/ethnic gaps in scheduling, Shift researchers found that the segregation of women into lower-paying firms explained an important part of that gap.
-Another way to say that is that hourly wages declined with the percentage of the firm’s workforce who were identified as female, as shown below.
+Another way to say that is that hourly wages declined with the percentage of the firm’s workforce who were women, as shown below.

-We have found that this between-firm variation also contributes to inequality by gender between men and women [3] and between cisgender and transgender/nonbinary people, the intersection of race and gender [45], and motherhood.
+We have found that this between-firm variation also contributes to gender inequality between men and women (2023) and between cisgender and transgender/nonbinary people, at the intersection of race and gender (2020; 2024), and between women who are and are not mothers (2024).

 Durable Inequality